gitcordier/FunctionalAnalysis/README.md

     continuous in the test functions topology.
 - chapter_2/
   - 2_3/
-    - 2_3.texIn $D_K$, some Lebesgue integrable functions converge to $\delta'$, which is not a Radon measure.
+    - 2_3.tex In $D_K$, some Lebesgue integrable functions converge to $\delta'$, which is not a Radon measure.
       Their weak derivatives converge to $\delta''$.
-    - 2_3_0_labels.texReferences
-    - 2_3_0_lemma.tex.Specialization of mean value theorem.
-    - 2_3_1_radon_measures.texStart by looking into $C_0(R)^\ast$.
-    - 2_3_2_uniform_bound.tex.
-      $D_K$ topology allows equicontinuity.
-    - 2_3_3_example_1.texConvergence of Lebesgue integrable functions to $\delta'$ in $D_K$.
-    - 2_3_4_example_2.texTheir weak derivatives converge to $\delta''$.
-    - TODO: Add proof that the Dirac derivative is not a Radon measure, to complete the figure.
-  - 2_6.texThe Banach-Steinhaus theorem applied to $L^2(T)$ the $L2$ functions of the
-    unit circle of $C$:
-    The series made on the Fourier coefficients may diverge.
-    Nevertheless, convergence holds in a dense space (by the the Fejér theorem, for instance).
-    TODO: (?)
-Add some comparison with the Carleson's theorem.
-  - 2_9.texGiven normed spaces (X, Y, Z), any continuous bilinear mapping
+  - 2_9.tex Given normed spaces (X, Y, Z), any continuous bilinear mapping
     $B: (x, y) \in X\times Y \mapsto B(x, y) \in Z$ is bounded.
     Thoses spaces need not be complete.
 An easy example is given by
     $B(f, g)= fg$ where $f$ and $g$ keep in $C_c(R)$.
-  - 2_10.texA bilinear mapping that is continuous at the origin is continuous.
+  - 2_10.tex A bilinear mapping that is continuous at the origin is continuous.
     Actually, 2.09 contains all the relevant material.
     In the more general topological vector space context proof, the norm is replaced by Minkowski functionals on balanced open sets.
-  - 2_12.texA bilinear mapping that is separately continuous, but not continuous.
+  - 2_12.tex A bilinear mapping that is separately continuous, but not continuous.
-  - 2_15.texIn a F-space X, the complement C of a subgroup Y is not of the first category, unless X=Y.
+  - 2_15.tex In a F-space X, the complement C of a subgroup Y is not of the first category, unless X=Y.
     To sum it up: If Y is a proper subspace, then Y is of the first category BUT its complement C